VTeselkin/PCB-reflow-solder-heat-plate/README.md

 - dual buttons
 - status LED
 - 0.91" OLED display
-- LMT85 analog temperature sensor as main sensor
-- option to add additional digital sensors for calibration purposes
+- temperature measurement through NTC thermistor 3950 10k
+- optimization of control, refusal of double pressing of buttons
+- change R10 from 4K7 to 10K

 ### Building your own